bcen/ci-dispatcher/README.md

 3. Run composer `php composer.phar install`

-4. Include `autoload.php` to your project and add this to `routes.php`
+4. Include `autoload.php` in your project and add this to `routes.php`
     ```php
     \Dispatcher\Common\BootstrapInstaller::run($route);
     ```